 Both organisations aim to encourage the dissemination and use of scholarly research using open infrastructure, online technologies, regional and international networks, and community partners - all supporting local institutional capacity and sustainability around the world.

-“DOAJ is delighted to be formalizing today’s agreement with Crossref, an organization we are already closely aligned with.
+“DOAJ is delighted to be formalizing today’s agreement with Crossref, an organisation we are already closely aligned with.
 Together we stand a greater chance of encouraging an open, fair, and fully inclusive future for scholarly publishing,” said Lars Bjørnshauge, DOAJ Founder and Managing Director.

 The agreement will enable content from journals indexed on DOAJ to be more easily identified through the use of Crossref metadata.
 The MOU also covers the exchange of a variety of services and information and greater coordination of technical and strategic requirements between DOAJ and Crossref.
 Included too is the development of outreach and training materials, coordination of service and feature development, as well as research studies to explore the overlaps and gaps in the journals and metadata covered by each organisation.